-In order to fulli the commitment of the safeguarding partnership to build on family strengths and resources in the hope of resolving difficulties, children's parents/carers must be included in the conversations about what will work best for their children from the start.
-In Hackney, the safeguarding partnership believes that every parent/carer has the right.
+In order to fulfill the commitment of the safeguarding partnership to build on family strengths and resources in the hope of resolving difficulties, children's parents/carers must be included in the conversations about what will work best for their children from the start.
+In Hackney, the safeguarding partnership believes that every parent/carer has the right:

-To be told when a professional is worried about the safety or well-being of their child, by that professional; To have their consent obtained when someone makes a request for support on their behalf; To be thost and centre of any plan to keep their child safe and well.
+- To be told when a professional is worried about the safety or well-being of their child, by that professional; To have their consent obtained when someone makes a request for support on their behalf; To have their consent obtained when someone makes a request.

+To be front and centre of any plan to keep their child safe and well.